rickgladwin/geospatial_work_tickets/README.md

 obvious for developers, and can improve performance at runtime (especially since Ruby 3.1.0 onward includes a JIT compiler – compiling and memory management are typically aided by type declarations)
+* There is very little validation and differential handling for cases where the json data is invalid or incomplete.
+These cases could be handled in a way that still allows the UI to load, for example:
+  * If there are no `ticket.digsite_info` coordinates, generate and display the Google map using the `ticket.primary_service_area_code` and a default zoom level
+  * If there's not enough useful information to generate the Google map, don't display one
+* Make the column display on the `Tickets` index table dynamic, showing more or fewer columns depending on the viewport size, prioritizing the "Show" link and other key details
+* add more test cases and additional test scopes